 - The invention of ‘altruism’ and Victorian moral thought.

 - The history of ‘emotion’ as a psychological category.

 Rhodri Hayward is Co-Investigator on Living with Feeling and Co-Director of the Centre for the History of the Emotions.
-He is a Reader in the History and researches the relationship between the mind sciences and popular practices of self transformation.
+He is a Reader in History and researches the relationship between the mind sciences and popular practices of self transformation.
 To this end he has worked and published on the histories of dreams, cybernetics, demonology, neuroscience, psychiatric epidemiology, Pentecostalism and the relations between psychiatry and primary care.
 He is particularly interested in how people engage with the experience of time and the relationship between these engagements and material culture.
-As part of the ‘Living with Feeling’ project he will be pursuing this question through a history of self help and tidying up.
+As part of the ‘Living with Feeling’ project he will be pursuing this question through a history of self-help and tidying up.

 - The history of tidying up and its relationship to subjectivity, temporality and material culture.